 The stream include theory courses like Basic electronics, Basic electrical engineering, Programming in C, Computer aided engineering drawing, Elements of mechanical engineering and Elements of civil engineering.
-These cour fundamental knowledge on all engineering disciplines.
+These courses provide the fundamental knowledge on all engineering disciplines.

 Professional Core Courses